BenniBM/OnTrack/README.md

 Status: Ahead of schedule!
 (Did you rob a bank? 🤔)
 ```

 ## 🛠️ Tech Stack

 -   React
 -   TypeScript
 -   Tailwind CSS
 -   ShadcnUI
-- Dexie.js to let the Data sit on your device locally
+-   Supabase for cloud database and authentication

 ## 📝 Requirements

 -   Node.js (preferably a version from this decade)
 -   A pulse
 -   Basic ability to use a computer

 ## 🚀 Dev Setup

 1. Clone this bad boy:

 ```bash
 git clone https://github.com/BenniBM/ontrack.git
 ```

 2. Install the goods:

 ```bash
 cd ontrack
 npm install # or yarn if you're fancy
 ```

 3. Run it like it's hot:

 ```bash
 npm run dev # watch the magic happen
 ```